 - Paper towels

 Preparation and Painting

-- First of all, I did a very good cleaning using the Colorantic Cleaner and Varnish Remover.
-I sprayed all the surfaces, I let the cleaner act for about ten minutes and I finally rinsed very well twice to remove all the residue, thus also allowing the paint to adhere well.
+- I started with a very good cleaning using the Colorantic Cleaner and Varnish Remover.
+I sprayed all the surfaces, let the cleaner act for about ten minutes and finally I rinsed very well twice to remove all the residue, thus also allowing the paint to adhere well.

-- So here I am ready to apply the paint and it is for the magnificent colour, Night, that I opted for this project.
-I applied a first coat of this beautiful colour.
-With Colorantic paint being very thick, I reduced it by adding a very small amount of water.
+- I am ready to apply the paint and for this project, I opted for Night, a magnificent black.
+I applied a first coat of this beautiful colour and with Colorantic paint being very thick, I reduced it by adding a very small amount of water.
 Indeed, it is possible to dilute this paint by adding water, but note that it can cause the colour to fade slightly if you add too much.

 - I then let it dry for an hour, but 20 minutes would have been more than enough.
 The weather was very nice, I poured myself a glass of Sangria and took advantage of the beautiful sunny day while sipping it.